GEW's LeoLED on a wood coating furniture line

 The challenge: Substrate damage & waste due to excessive heat

-High-intensity mercury lamps emit more infrared heat than LeoLED2.
+High-intensity mercury lamps emit infrared heat.
 On furniture lines running heat-sensitive materials – such as thin natural wood veneers, resinous softwoods, or medium-density fibreboard (MDF) – excessive heat causes wood warping, resin bleed, and lacquer blistering, resulting in high reject rates and material waste.
+LeoLED2 solves this issue by eliminating infrared heat as it cures in the narrow band range (365nm, 385nm, 395nm and 405nm), without losing the curing power needed to develop high-class furniture at speed.

 The challenge: Achieving premium aesthetics

 Whilst styles and fashions change, the need for matte and soft-touch finishes on wardrobes and cabinets is likely to continue.
 Achieving this at high line speeds using traditional matting agents can compromise the scratch and stain resistance of the topcoat.
 LeoLED2 functions as the perfect, high-power pre-gelling source when paired with GEW’s ExciRay Excimer curing system.
 By utilising a 395nm LeoLED2 lamp to partially cure and lock in the lacquer’s base viscosity, the substrate is perfectly prepped for the ExciRay 172nm vacuum UV radiation to microfold the surface.
-This creates an ultra-deep matte, highly durable surface without relying on traditional matting agents.
+This creates an ultra-deep matte, highly durable surface.

 ArcLED compatibility for furniture lines